 When looking at your competitors analyze how long their posts are and how many they have.
 That will give you an idea of what you need to aim for to start seeing significant traffic from Google.

-Writing for search engine and not humans
+Writing for search engines and not humans

 Whilst you need to be researching keywords and writing with the aim of ranking on Google, you still need to make sure you’re writing for your reader.
-If it’s keyword stuffed or hard to read, you’ll lose the reader.
+If it’s keyword-stuffed or hard to read, you’ll lose the reader.
 Do the research and then create the content for the reader.